 Since 1976, the Institute, in collaboration with the ICRC, several governments and other relevant organizations, has designed and offered specific training programmes open to military and civilians, with the aim of fostering the development of knowledge of international humanitarian law.
 These programmes focus on delivering practical and experience-based instruction, supported by exercises and case studies thus reinforcing the participant’s understanding.
 The programmes also ensure a unique environment offering a diverse, challenging and stimulating international perspective where participants from all over the world can exchange views.

 1982 - First training programme on Refugee law

 Since 1982, the Institute has worked in close co-operation with the UNHCR and later on with the IOM, offering high level training on refugee and migration law to support the capacity of government and civil society officials and to increase the knowledge and skills of the participants, by developing a greater level of awareness of the law through an interactive environment enhanced by the global experience of the teaching staff and participants.

 2020 - The online learning platform

 The platform offered several online courses, workshops and other online initiatives throughout this challenging year, to provide participants with the opportunity to attend live sessions, pre-recorded lectures and webinars, supported by exercises and case studies delivered by high-level international experts who regularly contribute to the training programmes of the Institute.
 In order to maintain the high level of interaction between facilitators and participants – the very well-known distinctive marks of the Sanremo training programmes – the platform also offers participants many opportunities to interact with trainers, particularly through dynamic Q&A slots, dedicated chats and thematic forums.

-The Institute is glad to announce that the draft Agenda of the 44th Sanremo Round Table on Current Issues of…
+The Institute is glad to announce that the recording of the “Second Sanremo Lecture on International Humanitarian Law” is now…